UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week12/index.md

     link: https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445_data/main/mobility.csv
 ---

-# More with Jekyll+Altair, Publishing Viz
+# More web dev with Streamlit & Altair

-We talk a little bit about publishing and carry on with Jekyll and add in some Altair in Python.
+We talk a little bit about publishing and carry on with Streamlit and add in some Altair in Python/Streamlit.

 ## Extra files